If you want to know the winner of PayPal vs Stripe debate, read the post till the end. After all, it’s connected with your eCommerce success, right?

 However, as you will start receiving payments, the fees will come into account.
 Pricing structures are stated in both sites and you can check them out before choosing a particular platform.
 You also can decrease the fees by adopting different policies.

 In terms of the base fee, both PayPal and Stripe charge the same fee which is 2.9% + $0.30.
 It gets complicated when you go over the micropayments.
-PayPal fees are explained in an explicit manner and it covers different categories such as friends and family, U.S., other countries, etc.
+PayPal fees are explained in an explicit manner and it covers different categories such as friends and family, the U.S., other countries, etc.

 If you look into Stripe’s pricing details, you can learn that they also have fractions in the pricing structure.
 While they charge international cards with a 1% conversion fee they also have different methods for large transactions. ⬆️

 Refunding charges is not a simple task.
 You have to feel the pain when customers demand the money back.
 However, chargebacks will cut you more than the original payment with additional costs.

 Let’s see first what PayPal costs for a chargeback.
 A buyer can initiate a complaint in three ways: dispute/claim, chargeback, and bank reversal.

 PayPal approves the chargeback if a customer complains about a wrong payment, especially the unauthorized transactions are taken into account significantly.
 Moreover, the dispute includes the complaints where customers didn’t receive the products and items aren’t the same as it was described.

 When the buyer initiates the chargeback, PayPal will refund the customer first, and they charge you the processing fee which is up to $20.